prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

 * ``EXCEEDED_TIME_LIMIT``: Resolves unconditionally.
 * ``TOO_MANY_HIVE_PARTITIONS``: Resolves if the test cluster does not have enough workers to make sure the number of partitions assigned to each worker stays within the limit.
-* ``COMPILER_ERROR``: Resolves if checksum fails with this error.
-If a control query has too many columns, generated checksum query might be too large in certain cases.
+* ``COMPILER_ERROR``, ``GENERATED_BYTECODE_TOO_LARGE``: Resolves if the control checksum query
+  fails with this error.
+If the control query has too many columns, generated checksum queries might be too large in certain cases.

 In cases of result mismatches, Verifier may be giving noisy signals, and we allow Verifier to automatically resolve certain mismatches.